Psychtoolbox-3/psychtoolbox-3.github.com/docs/IOPort-OpenSerialPort.md

 'paramName'.
 Not all parameters are supported by all operating systems, and all
 settings have reasonable defaults.
 Settings unknown to a specific operating
 system are ignored.
+Be meticulous when it comes to the spelling in the configuration string, as
+[IOPort](IOPort) tends to overlook misspelled parameter names and values silently.
+Especially, do not insert spaces around the equals signs, and pay attention to
+the case sensitivity.
 The following is a list of (possibly) supported parameters with their defaults:

 Lenient -- If this keyword is present, then the driver will carry on on certain
 error conditions instead of aborting.
-This is sometimes neccessary for some
+This is sometimes necessary for some
 special cases like virtual com ports or other non-standard setups.

 [BaudRate](BaudRate)=9600 -- The baud transmission rate of the connection.
 Standard baud